jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.09.01.md

   - Making improvements to VELandUse for easier calibration process and better performance

 ## Future developments
-  - CH working on package template and Pay As You Drive module; Brian provided livst
+  - CH working on package template and Pay As You Drive module; Brian provided list of requirements
   - Need to add to the Development Roadmap --> [done](https://github.com/gregorbj/VisionEval/wiki/Development-Roadmap)
   - VEGreenSTEP will likely be converted later this Fall; also added to roadmap
   - Coordination with VERPAT development will be important since zone synthesis is key